d8corp/innet/lib/README.md

 innet(app, handler)
 ```

-`app` can be any type, but `handler` should be a `Handler` instance.
+`app` can be `any` type, but `handler` should be a `Handler` instance.
 You can create the handler with `createHandler` function.
 ```typescript
 import { createHandler } from 'innet'

 export default createHandler([])
 ```

-By default, the handler does nothing, but you can set functionality by plugins.
+By default, the handler does nothing, but you can set any functionality by plugins.

 ```typescript
 const sum = () => ([a, b]) => a + b